SigNoz

 ...

-Once you run the above cURL request, you should be able to see it in SigNoz UI.
+Once you run the above cURL request, you should see the logs in the SigNoz UI.

 JSON Data in log body